IS Beatles 'should die slow, painful death'

 It was announced on Thursday that the two remaining members of the cell had been captured by Syrian Kurdish forces.

-Mr Haines' daughter, Bethany, told BBC Scotland that she wanted to look the men in the eye during their trial.
+Mr Haines' daughter, Bethany, told BBC Scotland that she wanted to look the men in the eye if they stand trial.

 She said she had initially been sceptical when she heard rumours that Alexanda Kotey and El Shafee Elsheikh had finally been captured, but realised it was true when she received a breaking news alert from the BBC.